 Interfaith Vigils Tomorrow Honoring Victims of Oak Creek Massacre

-August 7, 2012 by Deena Fidas, Deputy Director, Workplace Project
+August 7, 2012 by Deena Fidas, Director of the Workplace Equality Program

 Tomorrow, the Sikh Coalition is coordinating a nationwide remembrance for the victims of Sunday’s mass shooting at a temple in Wisconsin.

 While the exact circumstances and motives of the shooter are not yet fully known, the chilling, devastating reality is that innocent men, women and children were targeted as they simply tried to go about their lives, being who they are, worshipping as is their right in our country.